joerogers/BluetoothCompat/README.md

 Mapping of Classes
 ------------------

-ScanFilterCompat - Add filters in a manner similar to Scan Filter
+ScanFilterCompat - Add filters in a manner similar to ScanFilter

-ScanSettingsCompat - Add settings in a manner similar to Scan Settings.
+ScanSettingsCompat - Add settings in a manner similar to ScanSettings.
 Note: Power levels only honored at moment on 5.0 (API 21+)

 ScanCallbackCompat - Compatible version of ScanCallback.

-ScanResultCompat - Compatible version of the scan result.
+ScanResultCompat - Compatible version of the ScanResult.

-ScanRecordCompat - Compatible version of the scan record.
+ScanRecordCompat - Compatible version of the ScanRecord.

 To Use